altNightHawk/Exfil_Server/README.md

 <!-- ABOUT THE PROJECT -->

 ## About The Project

-Script to easily install Exfil Server on Ubuntu
+This is a Script to easily install Exfil Server on Ubuntu

+What is Exfil?

+A realism-focused milsim, combining sandbox elements and tactical round-based FPS gameplay.
+Up to four teams of eight battle to secure objectives in short, customizable, single-life matches.
+Enjoy self-hosted or dedicated server options, ensuring you and your community can always access the action.

 Get Exfil: